alphagov/govuk-developer-docs/source/manual/deployments.html.md

 gh workflow run -R "alphagov/${REPO}" deploy.yml -F environment=${ENVIRONMENT} -F gitRef=${GIT_REF}
 ```

+Manual deployments are never promoted to other environments.

 ## Overview of the deployment process

 This is an example deploying an application to integration: